 Drowsy driving is one of the leading causes of motor vehicle accidents today.
 In fact, data from the National Sleep Foundation shows an estimated 60 percent of adult drivers admit to getting behind the wheels of vehicles without enough rest.
 Furthermore, more than one-third of motorists admit to falling asleep while driving, with roughly 4 percent of those individuals saying they have been in an accident after drifting to sleep while driving.

 The Oklahoma Car Accident Lawyers with J. Colbert Injury Lawyers explain that drowsy driving was the cause of a recent crash that occurred in the city of Tulsa, Oklahoma.
 Reports indicate the collision happened at approximately 2 a.m. this morning, near the intersection of Peoria Avenue and 64th Street, on the south side of town.

 According to a story from News on 6, the motorist was heading north along Peoria when he began to fall asleep while driving.
 The vehicle then drifted across the oncoming lane of traffic and crashed into a power pole.

 The incident leaves many motorists wondering what they can do to prevent becoming the victim of a drowsy driving accident.
-J. Colbert and his team of Oklahoma Personal Injury Lawyers state that individuals should not attempt to drive without having enough rest.
+John Colbert and his team of Oklahoma Personal Injury Lawyers state that individuals should not attempt to drive without having enough rest.
 If a motorist becomes tired while traveling, the firm suggests pulling over at the next safe location to take a short nap.